 In a cabin with no utilities (initially), we needed a heat source to keep us warm during the long winter.
-We decided to install a wood burning stove in the corner of our cabin, purchased for $100 from Kijiji.
+We decided to install a wood burning stove in the corner of our cabin, purchased from Kijiji.
 The stove was quite rough when we got it, but it came with all of the necessary piping, so it was really a steal of deal for us.
 Before we could install it, we needed to heat proof the corner, which included laying tile on a small pedestal and up the walls of the cabin.
-The tile was bought from a home improvement store, costing us about $150 including glue and grout.
+The tile was bought from a home improvement store.
 Clay made quick work of his first tiling job, and did a great job might I add.

 Note that the pedestal was built specifically to support the weight of the stove, which was quite heavy with all the piping installed.

 We eventually did decide we wanted some utilities in our cabin.
 We had a journeyman electrician run some cable on the interior walls for light switches and plug ins.
 We didn't need much because it truly was just a weekend cabin.
 He then wired the electrical panel to be able to be plugged in to an outlet or a generator, as our thoughts were that we may move it one day to another location.
 Luckily, that journeyman was our relative and graciously did the work for just the cost of materials and a case of beer.